CentralProgramming/Turtle-Graphics/01_intro/lesson.md

 turtle.bk(distance) #short form
 ```

 # Rotating the Turtle
-___
 So the turtle can move forwards and backwards.
 That's great, but we can't really draw much with a line in only one direction.
-The turtle can either be rotated relative to its current heading (left or right), or set absolutly.
+The turtle can either be rotated relative to its current heading (left or right), or set absolutely.
 The initial heading of the turtle is 0 (right)

 ## Rotate Left
 ```python